 This veggie brownies recipe is one of those that you must taste to believe.
 Packed with 2 cups of zucchini and 1 cup of beets, you may not think that they could taste very good.
 Not only do they taste like brownies, but they're also my favorite vegan brownie recipe!
-These hidden veggie brownies come out perfect with gluten-free or wheat flour and are soy free too!
+These hidden veggie brownies come out perfect with either gluten-free or wheat flour too.

 If you are looking for a sweet chocolaty treat without all the guilt, this veggie brownies recipe is just the thing you are looking for!

 I got the idea for these brownies from my friend Rachel who makes the most delicious gluten-free brownies with zucchini in them.
 I decided to try to make them a little healthier by reducing the sugar and oil a little and adding beets.

 There will be some little dots of zucchini at the top of the veggie brownies, so I make a chocolate fudge frosting to hide them and add another layer of deliciousness!
 This frosting is seriously amazing and I highly recommend using it!

-- Chop up 2 cups of zucchini in very fine pieces in your food processor.
+Step 1 - Chop up 2 cups of zucchini into very fine pieces in your food processor.
 (This is usually about 8-10 inch long zucchini).

-- Then puree 1 cup of pre-cooked beets.
-(An immersion blender works the best for this).
+Step 2 - Then puree 1 cup of pre-cooked beets.
+(An immersion blender works best for this).
 I find pre-cooked beets that are ready to eat with the produce at Trader Joe’s or other major grocery stores.
 You can also use canned beets or steam and peel fresh beets.

-- Mix the chopped zucchini and beet puree to a large mixing bowl, add the sugar and mix.
+Step 3 - Mix the chopped zucchini and beet puree in a large mixing bowl, add the sugar, and mix.

 Step 4 - Then add the remaining ingredients and stir.

-- Let the brownies cool completely and then mix up the fudge frosting and pour evenly over the top of the brownies. (optional)
+Step 6 - Let the brownies cool completely and then mix up the fudge frosting and pour it evenly over the top of the brownies. (optional)

 Now watch your kids gobble up their veggies!